containers/podman/pkg/bindings/README.md

 ### Examples
 The following examples build upon the connection example from above.
 They are all rootful connections as well.

+Note: Optional arguments to the bindings methods are set using With*() methods on *Option structures.
+Composite types are not duplicated rather the address is used.
+As such, you should not change an underlying field between initializing the *Option structure and calling the bindings method.

 #### Inspect a container
 The following example obtains the inspect information for a container named `foorbar` and then prints the container's ID.
 Note the use of optional inspect options for size.